STONKLAT/Kandalf/README.md

 And if you just don't feel like inviting it this way, you can just clone and host it yourself!

-I'll only release stable and tested changes here on github, if you want to test new unreleased changes you can invite the bot to your server with the link above!
+I'll only release stable and tested changes here on github, if you want to test new unreleased changes you can check out this repl: https://replit.com/@stonklat/Kandalf#main.py!